unoplatform/uno.extensions/doc/Overview/Reactive/How-tos/SimpleFeed.md

 # How to create a simple feed

-In this tutorial you will learn how to create an MVUX project that displays asynchronous data, for example weather information coming from a service.
-You'll also learn how to connect a refresh button to retrieve the latest weather data on-demand.
+In this tutorial you will learn how to create an MVUX project and basic usage of a feed (`IFeed<T>`) and the `FeedView` control.

+ - For our data we're going to create a service that asynchronously provides a single value of current weather information upon request.
+ - You'll learn how to use a feed to asynchronously request this data from the service.
+ - How to display the data on the UI
+ - How to use the `FeedView` control to display the data and automatically respond to the current feed status.
+ - Customize the `FeedView` to use a different template when awaiting data from the service
+ - Use a refresh button to retrieve the latest weather data on-demand.

 ## Create the Model

-1. Create an MVUX project by following the steps in [this tutorial](xref:Overview.Reactive.HowTos.CreateMvuxProject).
+1. Create an MVUX project by following the steps in [this tutorial](xref:Overview.Reactive.HowTos.CreateMvuxProject), and name the project *WeatherApp*

 1. Add a class named *WeatherService.cs*, and replace its content with the following:

     ```c#
+    using System;
+    using System.Threading;
+    using System.Threading.Tasks;

+    namespace WeatherApp;

     public partial record WeatherInfo(int Temperature);

     public class WeatherService